Log in

 How to use your return on sales ratio to improve your sales process

-One of the best ways for you to determine the health of your business and sales is by looking at your return on sales ratio (ROS).
+One of the best ways for you to determine the health of your business and sales is by looking at your return on sales ratio (you can also use the ROS finance acronym).
 The return on sales ratio is a financial ratio that shows how much of your overall revenue is actually profit and how much is being used to pay down operating costs.

-Business owners, investors and creditors find return on sales ratio analysis useful because it shows the percentage of money a company makes on its revenues during a period.
+Business owners, investors and creditors utilize ROS in finance to find their return on sales ratio analysis, which is useful because it shows the percentage of money shows the they make on its revenues during a period.
 In short, ROS is used to analyze the current performance of a business as it compares to other companies in the same industry, regardless of size.

 In this article, we’ll explore the importance of the return on sales ratio to a company’s performance, the ROS calculation and how to apply it to various aspects of your business.